-I am primarily a Depth (Jungian) Psychotherapist that specializes in treating trauma and trauma-related disorders such as PTSD.
-Emotional pain, which is often suppressed in our modern culture, provides us with information that something is out of balance within ourselves or in our lives.
-Jungian Psychology aims to explore and acknowledge emotional pain and uncover the root problems influencing the individual.
-This approach aims to gain a clear understanding of what is creating one's symptoms instead of merely treating the symptoms.
+I utilize a blend of Jungian/depth, existential, humanistic, feminist, and holistic, mindfulness-based orientations with clients.
+Emotional pain, which is often suppressed in our modern culture, provides us with information that something is out of balance within ourselves, our environment, or in our lives.
+Jungian Psychology aims to explore and heal emotional pain by uncovering the root problems influencing the individual.
+Sometimes, depression, anxiety, or other symptoms arise as a result of childhood trauma, dysfunctional relationships, or denying one's true feelings or authentic self.
+This approach aims to gain a clear understanding of what is creating one's symptoms instead of merely treating the surface-level symptoms.
 Only from a clear understanding of the problem, can one begin to heal.

 Background & Personal Journey: